Scarabaeus1031/NEXAH/NAVIGATOR/CORE/PROJECT_OVERVIEW.md

 But:

-> clarity, usability, and demonstration
+> usability, validation, and demonstration

 ---